kwawrzyn/kwawrzyn.github.io/README.md

 This project is a personal portfolio website made in HTML and CSS.
 It contains a little about me and highlights some of my select projects and accomplishments.

-To view the published form click here: https://kwawrzyn.github.io/
+To view the published version visit here: https://kwawrzyn.github.io/